 In his hit song, “Unanswered Prayers,” Garth Brooks sings, “Sometimes I thank God for unanswered prayers.
 Remember when you’re talking to the man upstairs.
 That just because he may not answer doesn’t mean he don’t care.
 Some of God’s greatest gifts are unanswered prayers.”

 If you’re like me, you can relate to this song.
 Which speaks to our misunderstanding of what prayer is meant to be.
-All too often, our prayers are determining what we want or what we believe is right, and asking God to bless us or give us what we’ve asked for.
-Then being disappointed when he doesn’t—treating our relationship with him like he’s Father Christmas.
+All too often, our prayers determine what we want or what we believe is right and ask God to bless us or give us what we’ve asked for, then being disappointed when he doesn’t.
+We need to stop treating our relationship with him like he’s Father Christmas.

 So, what is prayer, and how are we supposed to pray?
 That’s what Jesus’ disciples asked, in Luke 11: 1-13 and in Matthew 6: 1-13, where Jesus taught them to pray, thereby giving guidelines for our prayers.
 In both scriptures, his prayer includes these words.
 Thy kingdom come, Thy will be done in earth, as it is in heaven.”
 But is that the way we pray, or do we skip that part?
 Read Luke 11:1-13 and Matthew 6: 1-13.

 In his 40-day devotional ‘Draw the Circle,’ Mark Batterson writes, “The purpose of prayer is not to get what you want: the goal of prayer is to discern what God wants, what God wills.
 If your prayer is in the will of God, it is backed by the full authority of the King and His kingdom.”

 Points to Ponder

 - How does what you have read thus far line up with the way you pray?

 - When was the last time you prayed for “God’s will” to be done, even if it wasn’t what you wanted?